 - Eagle-Picher Indus., Inc. v.
 United States, 657 F. Supp.
 803 (E.D.
 Pa.
 1987).

-In the toxic torts and pharmaceutical products liability arena, Mr. Rubin's practice focuses on corporate conduct, employee, and liability issues.
+Mr. Rubin's practice focuses on corporate conduct, employee, and liability issues.
 He has developed successful strategies for the preparation and defense of depositions and trial testimony of dozens of current and former employees, including so-called "apex" employees.
 In the environmental arena, he litigates coverage issues on behalf of policyholders, provides oversight of Superfund remedial projects, conducts environmental due diligence reviews and audits, and provides counsel on federal and state UST programs, shareholder and successor liability in acquisitions and real estate transactions, CERCLA reporting requirements, and used oil and hazardous waste matters.

 Mr. Rubin also is called upon to advise clients on electronic discovery, including designing document retention, identification, and production protocols.
-He has substantial experience in working with in-house counsel on all matters concerning ESI, and in negotiating with opposing counsel on the scope, form, and timing of electronic discovery as well as the protection of confidential or privileged information.
+He has substantial experience working with in-house counsel on all matters concerning ESI, and in negotiating with opposing counsel on the scope, form, and timing of electronic discovery as well as the protection of confidential or privileged information.
 This experience also extends to negotiating and overseeing document production in multidistrict litigation.
 He has represented corporations of all sizes with varying document management protocols, and tailors his e-discovery strategies to the litigation to increase efficiency, reduce costs, and ensure compliance.